robintrayler/astroBayes/README.md

 devtools::install_github('robintrayler/astroBayes')
 ```

-Once `astroBayes` is installed it can be loaded in the usual way for `R` packaged by adding `library(astroBayes)` to the beginning of an `R` script.

 ## Using `astroBayes`

-`astroBayes` is designed to fit age-depth models to radioisotope geochronology and cyclostratigraphic data. `astroBayes` is not designed to test for the presence of astronomical signals in data, instead it is intended to be used in conjunction with the testing methods available (such as those available in [`{astrochron}`](https://geoscience.wisc.edu/research/x-ray-fluorescence-xrf-scanner-lab/astrochron-a-computational-tool-for-astrochronology/)).
+`astroBayes` is designed to fit age-depth models to paired radioisotope geochronology and cyclostratigraphic data. `astroBayes` *is not designed* to test for the presence of astronomical signals in data, instead it is intended to be used in conjunction with the testing methods available elsewhere, such as those available in [`{astrochron}`](https://geoscience.wisc.edu/research/x-ray-fluorescence-xrf-scanner-lab/astrochron-a-computational-tool-for-astrochronology/).

 ### Running the `astroBayes` model

-First load astroBayes and any other packages you want to use.
+First, load `astroBayes`.

 ```
-library(astroBayes)        # for modeling
+library(astroBayes)
 ```

-`astroBayes` includes a simple data set consisting of a set of radioisotopic dates, a cyclostratigraphic record, a set of target frequencies, and a set of layer boundaries.
+`astroBayes` includes a simple testing data set consisting of a set of radioisotopic dates, a cyclostratigraphic record, a set of target frequencies, and a set of layer boundaries.
 The example data can be loaded using the `data()` function.
 For details on the mechanics of the `astroBayes` model and how `layer_boundaries` are selected see the manuscript linked above.

 ```
 data("target_frequencies")